Aaryan-Poria/AWS-Solutions-Architect-Notes/README.md

 # AWS-Solutions-Architect-Notes
-Notes for the AWS SAA Exam
+The notes that I referred for passing the AWS SAA Exam